Magisk-Modules-Repo/MagiskHidePropsConf/README.md

 Just run the `props` command and the list will be updated automatically.
 Use the -nw option to disable or disable it completely in the script settings (see ["Prop script settings"](https://github.com/Magisk-Modules-Repo/MagiskHide-Props-Config#prop-script-settings) below).
 If you've disabled the this setting you can update the list manually in the `Edit device fingerprint` menu.

-**_Current fingerprints list version - v27_**
+**_Current fingerprints list version - v28_**

 ## Improved root hiding - Editing build.prop and default.prop
-Some apps and services look at the actual files, rather than the set prop values.
+In some rare cases, apps and services look at the actual files (build.prop and default.prop), rather than the set prop values.
 With this module feature you can make sure that the actual prop in build.prop and default.prop is changed to match whatever value the prop has been set to by either MagiskHide or the module.
 If there's a prop value set by the module (see ["Set/reset MagiskHide Sensitive props"](https://github.com/Magisk-Modules-Repo/MagiskHide-Props-Config#setreset-magiskhide-sensitive-props) below), that value takes precedence.

 ## Set/reset MagiskHide Sensitive props